Kayak Paddles: High-Angle vs. Low-Angle

 In high-angle paddling, the paddle is pulled through the water more vertically.
 Speed, power and maneuverability are important.
 Whitewater kayakers and aggressive, fast kayakers use high-angle strokes much of the time.

 In low-angle paddling, on the other hand, the paddle is pulled through the water more horizontally.
 Efficiency is more important than speed.
 Folks who are after a more relaxed time on the way, or will paddle for hours at a time will use low-angle strokes because it’s less tiring.

 High-Angle Kayak Paddles

 The blades of high-angle kayak paddles are shorter and wider than low-angle paddles.
 They’re designed to catch and hold the water for aggressive strokes, propelling your kayak forward faster.

-Here's a full listing of Aqua-Bound’s high-angle kayak paddles.
+Here's a full list of Aqua-Bound’s high-angle kayak paddles.
 Filter the list by checking “High-Angle.”

 Low-Angle Kayak Paddles

 The blades of low-angle kayak paddles are more long and narrow.
-This allows you to pull the blades through the water easier, meaning less fatigue.
-If you prefer a more relaxed paddle or will be on the water for several hours, low-angle kayaking is a great choice.
+You can pull the blades through the water easier, which means less fatigue over time.
+If you prefer a more relaxed paddle experience or will be on the water for several hours or days, a low-angle paddle is for you.